mhahsler/arules/docs/measures.md

 Support is defined on itemsets and gives the proportion of transactions that contain $X$.
 It is used as a measure of significance (importance) of an itemset.
-Since it uses the count of transactions, it is often called a **frequency constraint.** An itemset with support greater than a set minimum support threshold, $supp(X) > \sigma$, is called a **frequent or large itemset.**
+Since it uses the count of transactions, it is often called a **frequency constraint.** An itemset with support at least as large as a specified minimum support threshold, $supp(X) \ge \sigma$, is called a
+**frequent or large itemset.**

-For rules the support defined as the support of all items in the rule, i.e., $supp(X \Rightarrow Y) = supp(X \cup Y) = P(X \cap Y)$.
+For a rule, support is defined as the support of all items in the rule, i.e., $supp(X \Rightarrow Y) = supp(X \cup Y) = P(X \cap Y)$.

-Support's main feature is that it possesses the **downward closure property (anti-monotonicity),** which means that all subsets of a frequent set are also frequent.
+Support has the **downward-closure property (anti-monotonicity),** which means that all subsets of a frequent set are also frequent.
 This property (actually, the fact that no superset of an infrequent set can be frequent) is used to prune the search space (usually thought of as a lattice or tree of itemsets with